flojug/bibicode/README.md

 17VZNX1SN5NtKa8UQFxwQbFeFc3iqRYhem
 ```

-General prefix, separator and suffix can be given directly to print output of bibicode.
+General prefix, separator and suffix can be given directly to the output of bibicode.

 Example swapping HTML RGB colors with hexadecimal :
 ```shell